Impact of the September 11 attacks on the entertainment industry: Other changes

-13 of the first 30 episodes of Power Rangers Time Force had some of its footage edited after 9/11 due to some scenes sharing higher resemblance to the attacks.
+13 of the first 30 episodes of Power Rangers Time Force had some of their footage edited after 9/11 due to scenes sharing a higher resemblance to the attacks.

 The Absolutely Fabulous episode "Paris" had a joke about the Taliban's destruction of the Buddhas of Bamiyan removed from its original broadcast on September 14, 2001.
 However, the material was restored on home media and streaming versions of the episode.

 The second episode of the first season of The Amazing Race was originally scheduled to air on September 12, but was delayed to September 19 as CBS cleared the week's schedule to cover 9/11's aftermath.
 Host Phil Keoghan admitted that he doubted the show would be renewed since he didn't believe there would be demand for a reality show centered on traveling in the immediate aftermath.
-Casting director, Lynne Spillman, and television producer, Ghen Maynard, however, stated that they believed the series acted as a celebration of the modern world, the joys of travel, and a chance to see different cultures and were confident it would last.
-In addition, Season 2 of the Amazing Race was in process of location scouting in September 2001, but it was paused until late October.
-Season 2's filming was initially planned to start in November 2001, but was delayed to January 2002.
+Casting director, Lynne Spillman and television producer, Ghen Maynard, however, stated that they believed the series acted as a celebration of the modern world, the joys of travel, and a chance to see different cultures and were confident it would last.
+In addition, Season 2 of The Amazing Race was in process of location scouting in September 2001, but it was paused until late October.
+Season 2's filming was initially planned to start in November 2001 but was delayed to January 2002.

 The third season of Survivor was initially planned to premiere in mid-September, but was delayed to October 11th.
 In addition, the fourth season (which would be filmed from November to December 10th) was initially planned to take place in Jordan.
-The producers had scouted the area for months, planned challenges, and had been cleared for filming by King Abdullah II who personally approved of the project.
-After 9/11, Producer Mark Burnett deemed the political climate in the Middle East to be too tense and the filming location was changed to the Marquesas Islands in French Polynesia.
+The producers had scouted the area for months, planned challenges, and had been cleared for filming by King Abdullah II, who personally approved of the project.
+After 9/11, producer Mark Burnett deemed the political climate in the Middle East to be too tense and the filming location was changed to the Marquesas Islands in French Polynesia.

 The 101 Dalmatians: The Series episode, "Alive N' Chicken", was pulled from circulation due to a scene centering around Spot Chicken flying a contraption into a windmill with the Dalmatians on top with the contraption falling into a sack of flour.
 The episode, along with the followup episode "Prima Doggy", had been removed from circulation until June 2020, when the show became available on Disney+.